-Set up text or email alerts so we can let you know if there isn’t enough money in your account to cover a regular automatic.
+Set up text or email alerts so we can let you know if there isn’t enough money in your account to cover a regular automatic payment.
 This alert gives you a chance to transfer some money before we try the payment again.

 Alerts are available on all accounts except credit cards, personal loans or KiwiSaver.